The Explanation Age - Next-generation Thought Leadership Coaching & Consulting

 Methods from the last age were linear and prescriptive: Do-These-Steps-In-This-Order.
 ADIIEA is a method that is cyclic and descriptive.
 It provides the phases of thinking through a lesson, which allows for "rocking" between phases, but it begins and ends in our most natural state: automation.

 Oliver Wendell Holmes once said “I wouldn’t give a fig for the simplicity on this side of complexity, but I would give my right arm for the simplicity on the far side of complexity.”
-He was describing the elegance found only after knowing the options and choices considered from each lesson phase which leads to a state of proficient automation.
+He was describing the difference between simple procedure memorization within the mindset of automation, and the elegance found only after knowing the options and choices considered throughout the story structure which leads to a state of proficient automation, with understanding.

 About the Books